DoctorSoup143/FrickitStudios-Internal-Website/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 [A clear and concise description of what the bug is.]

+---

 **To Reproduce**
+[List the steps to reproduce.]

+---

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+[A clear and concise description of what you expected to happen.]

+---

 **Desktop:**
  - OS: [i.e. Windows 10/11, iOS...]